stevetownend/blog/source/_posts/20201009-Ellenthorpe.md

 ![8lb Barbel](/images/2020-10-09/8lbBarbel.jpg)

 This fish took a long time to recover in the landing net and I released it after a few minutes.
 Then it rose to surface again and was struggling.
 I was able to net it and spent several more minutes holding it to let water flow through it's gills.
 It seemed to want to go so I released it and, yet again, it popped up to the surface.
 So I netted it again and found an area near the end of my peg where I could stand in 8-10 inches of water and cradle the fish to help it right itself.
 After a while I noticed that it was blowing bubbles out of its mouth and it's gill covers.
 That's obviously what had been causing it distress.
 I also noticed that the skin around where its dorsal fin met it's body seemed very pale as if the fish was ill.
-This is perghaps why it hand't fought the way I expected.
+This is perhaps why it hand't fought the way I expected.
 Eventually I was able to release the fish and it seemed to swim away fine.

 |||
 |---------|------|